Best Quicken Simplifi Alternative Apps in the US (2025)

 - Pros: Makes saving automatic and fun.
 Highly motivating for visual goal-setters.
 Flexible rules to fit your lifestyle.

 - Cons: Monthly fees can add up.
 Not a full-featured budgeting app.
 Investment options are limited.
+Users also complain of connectivity issues, account lockouts and bad customer service support.

 - Pricing: Tiered plans at $3, $6, or $12 per month.
-(Source: Qapital as of August, 2025)
+(Source: Qapital as of November, 2025)

 - Who it’s for: People who struggle to save money consistently and need a little push to get started.